Mesopotamia (EP): Background

-Mesopotamia was initially conceived by the B-52's in October 1981, following the release of their previous album of remixes, Party Mix!
-The band's first two albums were largely made up of songs which they had been performing live for a number of years and, thus, Mesopotamia required new compositions.
-Drummer Keith Strickland later stated that living together in a house in upstate New York did not aid the writing process at this time.
-"The honeymoon was over.
+The B-52's' first two albums were largely made up of songs they had been performing live for a number of years, but Mesopotamia required new compositions.
+Drummer Keith Strickland later stated that living together in a house in upstate New York did not aid the writing process at this time: "The honeymoon was over.
 The fascination with being in a band, being successful – we'd already done it by that time.
 And at a level far beyond what we expected.
 We'd bought a house in Mahopac and were all living there together – and that created a strain on us, all living in one house together."

 Additionally, guitarist Ricky Wilson stated in 1980 that the band felt constrained by outside expectations at this point in their career.
 Wilson observed that the band's manager, Gary Kurfirst, "was talking about our next album, and I mentioned that it might not be a dance record, and he was so shocked by that idea.
 It's shocking to me that people really do expect that of us now."
 Strickland later recalled that it was Kurfirst who was adamant that the band should change their sound, and that the decision was not arrived at "organically" by the band.

 Kurfirst suggested that David Byrne of Talking Heads would be a good choice for the album's producer, due to his previous musical experience and history of touring with the B-52's.
 Despite time constraints with recording the soundtrack to The Catherine Wheel (1981), Byrne nevertheless agreed to produce Mesopotamia, producing the former during the day and the latter at night, with little sleep in between.

 Production

 Mesopotamia was a departure in style for the B-52's.
 For the EP, Byrne incorporated several elements from his work with Talking Heads, including horn sections, synthesizers and worldbeat influences.
+Mesopotamia was also unique for the band because many of the tracks did not feature the vocal interplay for which they were known.